Native Resilience and Technology Development is built on a sovereignty-first model.

 Many in Leupp and across the Nation have seen promises broken before.
 That history matters, and it’s why this project is led by Navajo hands, not outsiders.

-Together, NDC and NRTD are building a new model: projects that are owned, governed, and directed by the Navajo Nation itself, with community benefits and transparency from the start.
+NRTD is building a new model: projects that are owned, governed, and directed by the Navajo Nation itself, with community benefits and transparency from the start.

 Building Trust and Building Home